Freudian Psychology

 In his theory of the unconscious, Freud identified three levels of thinking.
 The conscious level involves awareness of the thoughts.
 On the preconscious level, information is available through recall.
 When information is in your preconscious thought, you might not be thinking of it immediately.
 However, if you require the information for a task, you may be able to bring it to your mind quickly.

 Unconscious thoughts, also called subconscious thoughts, are hidden from you.
 Because they're a part of your history, and you were once aware of them, they remain a part of who you are.
 Freud believed these thoughts could appear in dreams or cause psychopathologies and neurotic behavior.
-Much of Freud's work was designed to uncover his patients' unconscious thoughts so that they could evaluate, consciously process, and move beyond them.
+Much of Freud's work was designed to uncover thoughts in his patients' unconscious minds so that they could evaluate, consciously process, and move beyond them.

 The id, ego, and superego